7 things to keep in mind when it’s time to hire

 6. Know your workers' comp needs

 Most states require you to carry workers' compensation insurance as soon as you hire your first employee.
 The laws vary from place to place, but you don't want to be caught off guard.
 Failure to carry the mandated amount of workers' comp coverage can result in big fines.
-To see what your state has on the books, check out the guide Workers' Compensation Laws by State.
+To see what your state has on the books, check out our page on state laws for workers' compensation.